rust-lang/book/src/ch16-00-concurrency.md

 This is a library abstraction.

 Shared mutable state is a problem.
 Both useful.
-Functional languagess get rid of mutability.
+Functional languages get rid of mutability.

 Ownership rules (that tame the "shared" aspect) enable fearless concurrency: the